Walt Disney World has implemented a variety of health and safety measures over the past year.

-We want to emphasize that masks must be worn everywhere.
-You cannot remove your mask while riding an attraction.
+We want to emphasize that masks must be worn on every ride and in all indoor locations so you cannot remove your mask while riding an attraction (even outdoor ones!).
 It may be tempting to slip it off while riding Space Mountain, but removing your mask on an attraction is prohibited by Disney.

 You May Experience a Few Side Effects

 Developing a sore throat or fatigue while wearing a mask is totally normal.
-Newsweek explains that there’s no need to panic if you’re experiencing a few subtle side effects after wearing a face covering all day.
-Your throat might feel sore because you’re talking a lot louder than you normally would.
-Also, the soreness can come from breathing in debris from your mask.
+Newsweek explains that there’s no need to panic if you’re experiencing a few subtle side effects after wearing a face covering for most of your day.
+Your throat might feel sore because you’re talking a lot louder than you normally would and the soreness can also come from breathing in debris from your mask.

 Phone Face ID Doesn’t Work with a Mask

-Your face identification feature usually doesn’t work while wearing a mask.
-You may have already noticed this one!
-It should be reiterated here because your phone is your lifeline at Disney World.
-You’ll be using it all day to take pictures and for various reasons on the My Disney Experience app.
+You may have already noticed this one but your face identification feature usually doesn’t work while wearing a mask.
+It should be reiterated here because your phone is your lifeline at Disney World and you’ll be using it all day to take pictures and for various reasons on the My Disney Experience app.

-There are a few things you can do to ease this subtle annoyance.
-You can create an easy to remember passcode for your lock screen.
-This should be something you can punch in quickly.
-You can also use an app like LastPass that saves and generates passwords.
+But, there are a few things you can do to ease this subtle annoyance.
+You can create an easy-to-remember passcode for your lock screen that you can punch in quickly and you can also use an app like LastPass that saves and generates passwords.
 This will allow you to easily log into apps that usually ask for your Face ID for access.

 Fogging Will Occur!

-You’ll also experience fogging when wearing 3D glasses on attractions.
-Our best tip here is to place your glasses over the bridge of your nose.
-This will help your warm breath circulate down instead of up toward your glasses!
+Of course, you’ll also be wearing masks on attractions that have 3D glasses so you might have some trouble seeing there too.
+Our best tip here is to place your glasses over the bridge of your nose because this will help your warm breath circulate down instead of up toward your glasses!